 A good backpack is essential.
 Some features to look for in a good backpack for this trip include: sturdiness; pockets for water bottles; lots of attachment points for tying things; be able to carry supplies (food, blankets, devotional books, radio, etc.) for the week; and a sternum strap so the shoulder straps don’t slip off.
 A belt strap can be a huge help in transferring the weight of your full backpack from your shoulders to your hips.
 You may also consider purchasing, in advance, one of the official WYDUSA backpacks available at www.wydusa.org

 You will also walk a great deal during World Youth Day, so bring sturdy, well broken-in shoes along with foot care/blister kit available at your local drug store.
 Expect to walk over five to ten miles each day as part of the WYD experience.
 If your group has any mobility-impaired pilgrims, but sure to take appropriate precautions and note their situation when registering with World Youth Day.
-The weather in Poland in the summer ranges from hot to humid and damp/rainy, so check the forecast so that you can wear clothing that is helpful for traveling around such a climate for a week or a few days.
+The weather in Panama in January is hot and humid with temperatures averaging around 89 degrees Fahrenheit.
+January also marks the beginning of the dry season.
+Check the forecast so that you can wear clothing that is helpful for traveling around such a climate for a week or a few days.

 During the activities throughout the week, plan on taking whatever you will need for the entire day in your backpack when you leave in the morning.
 Some things you might want in your backpack include: rosary, jacket, rain jacket or umbrella, flashlight, snacks, hand sanitizer, travel toilet paper, the WYD pilgrim guide book, a small radio (and headphones) for simultaneous language translation at major events, hat, sunglasses, sunscreen, camera, foot care kit, water bottle, cell phone, and a cell phone pocket charger.